Aktuelle Infos von Indianern in Nordamerika in Englisch

 Dear Evelin,

-Wopila tanka – thank you for recognizing our sovereignty!
+Wopila tanka — Thank you for your unwavering support.

 Chase Iron Eyes